Kevin M. Levin

 - Awards Committee: Peter Seaborg Award for Civil War Scholarship, Shepherd University, 2008.

 - Editorial Advisory Board: Virginia Magazine of History and Biography, 2008-10.

 - Advisory Council: Virginia Civil War Sesquicentennial Commission, 2007-11.

 - Consultant: Monticello exhibit, “The Liberty Gallery”, 2006-07.

 - Board of Directors: Virginia Social Science Association, 2004-2007, Secretary, 2005-06.

-- Manuscript Reviewer: Civil War History, Virginia Social Science Journal, Magazine of Albemarle County History, Louisiana History, Virginia Magazine of History and Biography.
+- Manuscript Reviewer: Civil War History, Virginia Social Science Journal, Magazine of Albemarle County History, Louisiana History, University Press of Kentucky, Virginia Magazine of History and Biography.

 - Society of Civil War Historians